 Conjecture (Lang's conjecture, strong form).
-Let X be a smooth projective variety of general type over k.
-Then for any finite extension k'/k, the set $(X \setminus S(X))(k')$ is finite.
+Let X be a smooth projective variety of general type over a number field, or any finitely generated field, k.
+Then for any finite extension k'/k, the set $(X \sim S(X))(k')$ is finite.